MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments.md

 ---
-title: Use e-documents in sales and purchases
+title: Use e-documents in sales
-description: Learn how to use e-documents functionality that is related to sales and purchase invoices.
+description: Learn how to use e-documents functionality that is related to sales.
 author: altotovi
 ms.topic: conceptual
 ms.devlang: al
 ms.search.keywords: electronic document, electronic invoice, e-document, e-invoice, sales, deliver ms.search.form: 42, 43, 132, 6103, 6133, 6121, 9301, 9305
-ms.date: 10/03/2023
+ms.date: 03/29/2024
 ms.author: altotovi
 ms.service: dynamics-365-business-central
 ---

-# Use e-documents in the Sales Process
+# Use e-documents in the sales process

 You can use configured electronic documents (e-documents) with the sales documents.